The-Laughing-Llamas/laugh-host3001-frontend/README.md

 **Name of Application:** Laugh Host: 3001

-**Overview:** Laugh Host 3001 is a fun and lighthearted application where the user can store and delete their best, silliest, and most revolting recipes to their account.
+**Overview:** Laugh Host 3001 is a fun and lighthearted application where the user can store their silliest and most revolting recipes, receive Chuck Norris jokes, and use a Pig Latin translator.
 This application was created as a capstone project for the LEARN Academy web development bootcamp.
 The goal was to upload an app to Render with CRUD functionality, user authentication with Devise, and 60% test coverage.

 **Features:** The user can create an account, login, and logout.
-The user can also create, update, store, and delete recipes.
+The user can create, update, store, and delete recipes.
+The user can also access a Chuck Norris joke generator and Pig Latin translator.

 **Running the Project**
 <br> In terminal: